sidlatau/neotest-dart/README.md

              command = 'flutter', -- Command being used to run tests.
-Defaults to `flutter` -- Change it to `fvm flutter` if using FVM -- change it to `dart` for Dart only tests },
+Defaults to `flutter` -- Change it to `fvm flutter` if using FVM -- change it to `dart` for Dart only tests use_lsp = true      -- When set Flutter outline information is used when constructing test name.
+          },
       }
     })